telerik/blazor-docs/components/editor/custom-tools.md

 ---
-title: Custom Tool
+title: Custom Tools
-page_title: Editor - Custom Tool
+page_title: Custom Editor Tools
-description: How to make a custom Tool in the Editor for Blazor.
+description: How to make a custom tool in the Editor for Blazor.
-slug: editor-custom-tool
+slug: editor-custom-tools
 tags: telerik,blazor,custom,tool
 published: True
 position: 60
+previous_url: /components/editor/custom-tool
 ---

-# Editor Custom Tool
+# Editor Custom Tools

 The Blazor Editor component lets you add custom tools to its [toolbar]({%slug editor-toolbars%}).
 In those tools, you can use both the [built-in tools and commands]({%slug editor-built-in-tools%}) the editor provides, and also your own custom logic.